Sanjad–Sakati syndrome

 The condition is characterised by a triad of growth retardation and intellectual disability, hypoparathyroidism and dysmorphism.

 Presentation

-Children with the Sanjad Sakati syndrome have a triad of hypoparathyroidism (with episodes of hypocalcemia, hypocalcemic tetany and hypocalcemic seizures), severe intellectual disability and dysmorphism.
+Children with the Sanjad–Sakati syndrome have a triad of hypoparathyroidism (with episodes of hypocalcemia, hypocalcemic tetany and hypocalcemic seizures), severe intellectual disability and dysmorphism.

 Typically, children with this syndrome are born low-birth-weight due to intrauterine growth retardation.
 At birth, there is dysmorphism, which is later typified into the features described below.
 The child is stunted, often with demonstrable growth hormone deficiency and has moderate to severe intellectual disability, mainly as a consequence of repeated seizures brought on by the low blood ionic calcium levels.
 The immuno-reactive parathormone levels are low to undetectable, with low calcium and high phosphate levels in the blood.

+Dysmorphism

 Dysmorphism is most evident on the face, with the following features: